CLSherrod/clsherrod.github.io/_drafts/review/2009/2009-11-02-i-hate-voice-mail.md

 I love voice mail now and don't mind if people go to voice mail and leave a message anymore.
 It saves me a ton of time.

 <a href="http://google.com/voice" rel="nofollow">Google Voice</a> is free.
 You can get a Google Voice phone number and/or just have it take over your mobile phone voice mail system.
-Check it out.</p>
+Check it out.